Taking up your former employer’s business opportunities after resigning

 In the AFT case - there was no restraint in an employment contract, but the director and an employee were accused of breaching their duties under the corporations Act 2001.

-Finally, if you are a director or officer, don’t plan your exit while you are working for a company.
+If you are a director or officer, don’t plan your exit while you are working for a company.

 If you are an employee, don't use information you gained from your employer to set up a competing business (regardless of whether you do or don't have an employment contract or post-employment restraint in one).